Denise Flores, M.Ed, BSN, RN

 Click on the link below to learn how to protect your family from Ticks!

-RIDOH has developed a COVID-19 Testing Program for all RI PK-12 public and private school students, faculty and staff who have been identified as a close contact of a positive case, or are a classmate of a positive case.
+RIDOH continues to provide the COVID-19 Testing Program for all RI PK-12 public and private school students, faculty and staff who have been identified as a close contact of a positive case, or are a classmate of a positive case or symptomatic.
 Services are available in multiple languages.

 To learn more about testing in the RI Schools visit COVID Testing Students and Staff

 IF YOUR CHILD HAS SYMPTOMS:

 Please keep all children home from school

 Report symptoms to the school nurse to determine if COVID-19 testing is needed (symptoms suspect of COVID-19 still require a confirmatory PCR if the rapid is negative)